-Calcium helps to keep our bones healthy, our muscles, nerves, cells, and our heart working properly, and help blood clots to form when we cut ourselves.
+Calcium helps to keep our bones healthy, our muscles, nerves, cells and our heart working properly, and help blood clots to form when we cut ourselves.
 99% of the calcium in our bodies is in our bones and teeth.

-Dairy products are one of the best sources of calcium (milk, cheese, and yoghurt), especially fortified milks, as they have calcium and vitamin D3.
+Dairy products are one of the best sources of calcium (milk, cheese and yoghurt), especially the fortified milks, as they have calcium and vitamin D3.
 Bread, nuts, oily fish, sesame seeds, dried fruit, and tofu also contain calcium, as well as some dark green vegetables.
-Some brands of orange juice and most breakfast cereals have added calcium.
-How much calcium and Vitamin D3 Women and men 50+ years with bone loss = 1200 mg of Calcium per day Women and men 50+ with bone loss = 20-30µ / 800-1000 IU of Vitamin D3 per day
+Some brands of orange juice and most breakfast cereals have added calcium , Vitamin D3 and first class proteins.

 *Note: There are Calcium and vitamin D3 supplements, as well as vitamin d supplements, but should only be taken by those who cannot get their daily amounts from food.

 What is Osteoporosis?

 Osteoporosis is a disease that affects the inside of your bones, making them fragile.
 The images above show how Osteoporosis causes large holes to develop in the inside of your bones, which is why they break easily.
 Broken bones are also known as fractures.
 Example: You have been told that you have fractured vertebrae/ collapsed vertebrae/crushed vertebrae, which all mean you have broken bones in your back.